 Twitter is going through quite a crisis at the time of this blog writing, but nonetheless, the social media site is a key resource to connecting with journalists and what they are talking about in real-time.
 Pitches, ideas and media relationship introductions can all be sent through Twitter, which can be a great way to bridge your client and the reporter looking for the right thought leadership for their key audiences.

-For rapid response, Twitter becomes a special resource here.
+For rapid response during a public relations crisis, Twitter becomes a special resource.
 Twitter not only allows you to set up post notifications for certain accounts, but it also allows you to make lists of any account you wish that you follow.
 Government agencies like the U.S. Department of Energy tend to break their news first on Twitter over anywhere else, and stories like high-profile congressional hearings or court trials develop live on the platform.

 Being prepared for these announcements by setting up your feed(s) for this information makes your job easier and helps you jump on the news either instantaneously or before it even becomes official.